 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

+------

-The project will have a narrow focus on the definition of the PHY and part of the MAC layers to enable the use of the light spectrum for wireless communication primarily by using intensity modulation of the light source and direct detection.
+The project will have a narrow focus on the definition of the PHY and minimal changes to the MAC layers necessary to enable the use of the light spectrum for wireless communication primarily by transmitting using intensity modulation of the light source and receiving using direct detection.

-The difference between LC and the existing 802 light communications standards is the use of the 802.11 MAC as well as the reuse of associated services that are focused on wireless local area networks.
-This new approach will allow LC that are focused on local wireless area networks relative to the existing (802.15.7m and 802.15.13) efforts that are focusing on deploying the technology for wireless specialty networks which have less challenging requirements on energy efficiency, form factor and cost.
+The difference between LC and the existing 802 light communications standards is the use of the 802.11 MAC as well as the reuse of associated services.
+This new approach will allow LC to address a wider range of use-cases that are served by local wireless area networks relative to the existing (802.15.7m and 802.15.13) efforts that are focusing on deploying the technology for optical camera communications, low data rate photo-diode communications, and industrial applications.

+The key difference between the ITU-T G.vlc effort compared to the proposed 802.11 LC amendment is the use of the 802.11 MAC as well as the targeted deployment of the technology in enterprise and home environments, EMI sensitive environments and more, relative to the focused home networking use-case for the G.vlc technology.
+Critically, being part of the 802.11 (Wi-Fi) ecosystem enables LC to leverage the existing brand awareness and processes for product development, testing and introduction including eventual certification by the Wi-Fi Alliance.

-Tight integration with 802.11, the coexistence and hand-over with other 802.11 PHY types will reduce time-to-market for LC in its potential large-volume applications, e.g. together with lighting.
-Similar to the differences between the works on 60 GHz done within 802.15 and within 802.11, the use of the light spectrum with 802.11 technologies will address new use cases having much larger volumes, in addition to the existing use-cases currently targeted by 802.15.
-The decision on the technical specifications of LC in 802.11 is the primary objective of the proposed task group on LC in 802.11.
+Tight integration with IEEE 802.11, the coexistence and hand-over with other 802.11 PHY types (through the use of Fast-Session Transfer) will help to increase the LC market by addressing large-volume applications, e.g., together with lighting.

 1.2.4 Technical Feasibility

 Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
 At a minimum, address the following items to demonstrate technical feasibility: